 Meetings can feel like performances.
 Your camera turns on, your name appears on a tile, and suddenly your nervous system treats a quarterly check-in like a public trial.
 For quiet people, the stakes feel doubled.
 You want to contribute, but your throat tightens.
 You want to disagree, but your hands shake.
 You leave most calls replaying what you said and what you should have said.
+The replay can run for hours, costing you sleep, energy, and the capacity to show up for the next meeting any better than the last one.

 Social anxiety in meetings is not a character flaw.
 It is a predictable physiological response to perceived social risk.
 The good news is that the same biology that lights you up can be calmed with simple, repeatable practices.
 This guide gives you a quiet person's survival kit, grounded in real techniques you can use before, during, and after meetings.
+None of this requires personality change.
+It requires nervous system literacy and a few small habits done consistently.

 What Meeting Anxiety Does to Your Body

 Before you can manage the response, you need to understand it.
 When your brain reads a meeting as a social threat, it activates the sympathetic nervous system.
 Your heart rate climbs, your breathing shortens, blood flow shifts to your limbs, and digestion pauses.
 This is the same fight-or-flight response your ancestors used to escape predators, now repurposed for a Slack huddle.
+Your nervous system has not updated its threat assessment for the modern workplace, which is why a thirty-minute status update can feel like running from a bear.

 The brain regions involved are the amygdala, which scans for danger, and the prefrontal cortex, which handles logic and language.
 Under stress, the amygdala wins.
 The prefrontal cortex goes quiet, which is why your best ideas vanish the moment someone says your name.
 You are not stupid in meetings.
 You are temporarily under-resourced.
+The articulate version of you is still inside, waiting for the threat response to ease so it can come back online.

 - Racing heart.
 Cardiac output increases to prepare for action you do not actually need to take.